parenthesin/microservice-boilerplate/README.md

 # microservice-boilerplate
-Clojure Microservice Boilerplate: Components, Reitit, Pedestal, Schema, Postgresql and Tests
+Clojure Microservice Boilerplate: http-kit, java-http-clj, ruuter, interceptor, schema, postgresql and tests.
+Made to be compiled in GraalVM

 ## About this example
 This source is a combination of two namespaces